 Some of the issues impacting supply chain issues in Missouri have the potential to be addressed by new or modified regulations and government-sponsored programs.
-The recommendations fall under four categories: truck driver attraction and retention, truck driver work environment, emergency response, and reduced costs for port investment.
-A total of 10 recommendations are described in the following subsections.
+The recommendations fall under four categories: truck driver shortage and retention, truck driver work environment, emergency response, and reduced costs for port investment.
+A total of 11 recommendations are described in the following subsections.

-Truck Driver Attraction and Retention
+Truck Driver Shortage and Retention

-Truck driver attraction and retention has been an issue for the industry for many years.
-In 2021, the American Trucking Association estimated that the industry will be short 80,000 drivers, a historic high.
+The American Trucking Association in 2021 estimated that the industry will be short 80,000 drivers, a historic high.
 This shortage is anticipated to continue increasing beyond the current 80,000 drivers.
 The industry has struggled with early retirement of seasoned drivers as well as retention of new drivers.
-While this issue is often referred to as a truck driver "shortage", it is more related to the challenges with attraction and retaining drivers in the field, as there are many aspects of truck driver training, licensing, and other resources that could be improved to help increase driver attraction and retention, as described in the following recommendations.
+The following recommendations look to mitigate the challenges associated with retention in this industry.

 Task Force Recommendation 23: Leverage and expand access to commercial driver training programs in rural areas of the state.
-The Task Force heard from several presenters concerning new federal regulations requiring additional training for drivers.
+The Task Force heard from several presenters that encouraged forming new regulations requiring additional training for drivers.
 Many of the larger trucking firms are providing the training in-house; however, independent drivers or people considering entering the field are having difficulties accessing training opportunities due to both cost and geographic location.
 Leveraging and expanding commercial driver training programs, particularly in rural areas of the state, would be benefit for new drivers as well as incumbent drivers who need to renew or upgrade licensee requirements.
 By leveraging and expanding both public and private resources for commercial driver training, a pipeline of skilled workforce can be better cultivated.